 and natural secondary (malolactic) fermentations.

-Nine months in barrel on the lees, and three additional months on the lees in
+Aging: 11 months in barrel on the lees, and 4 additional months on the lees to settle

 Weather: Moderate summer and fall